tobyweston/blog/source/_posts/2019-10-30-evidencing-source-code-reviews.md

 ### Proving Pair Programming

-I brushed over a little bit there.
-Assuming we want to prove Pair Programming was being done, we need to show an alternative author from the signatory.
+Assuming we want to prove Pair Programming was used, we need to show an alternative author from the signatory.
 We can do that either supplying the `--author` argument or (more practically) sharing the team's private keys securely and signing based on who's at the computer.

 1. On my computer (the default key is set with `git config --global user.signingkey 39E273602`) and with Barry pairing: